 If you want to indulge in some good old-fashioned retail therapy, then France is the place for you.
 In cities like Paris, Nice, or Lyon, you’ll find plenty of luxurious boutiques where you can buy the very best of French fashion.
 Fashion apart, you’ll also come across stores of all kinds catering to practically every interest, from large chains to old-fashioned independent traders selling books along the Seine.

-These are but a small sample of the countless things to do in France.
-If your interest is piqued, why not experience France for yourself by booking a bespoke private tour.
-Our destination experts at Enchanting Travels will be happy to craft that perfect French vacation for you!
+Why not experience France for yourself by booking a bespoke private tour?
+Our destination experts at Enchanting Travels will be happy to craft that perfect France vacation for you!

 Christmas Cheer in France

 South of France: Culture, Cuisine and the Riviera

 The graceful architecture and historical significance of Avignon has earned the centre of the city the status of a UNESCO World Heritage site.